jake-g00dwin/seecube_sdk_python_wrapper/README.md

 To load the module/library from python first navigate to the directory where the module is located then import it.

+If you're running on windows you'll want to first copy the library files from the `src/windows/` sub-directory into the same location that the new library files are located.

 ```sh
 python3.10
 >>>import py_seecube